netscaler/netscaler-k8s-ingress-controller/canary/README.md

               ---
               ```

     Here, the annotation `ingress.citrix.com/canary-weight: “10”` is the annotation for the weight based canary.
-This annotation specifies the Citrix ingress controller to configure the Citrix ADC in such a way that 10 percent of the total requests destined to  `webapp.com` is sent to the `guestbook-canary` service.
+This annotation specifies the Citrix ingress controller to configure the Netscaler in such a way that 10 percent of the total requests destined to  `webapp.com` is sent to the `guestbook-canary` service.
 This is the service for the canary version of the `Guestbook` application.

 For deploying the HTTP header based canary using the Citrix ingress controller, replace the canary annotation `ingress.citrix.com/canary-weight:` with the `ingress.citrix.com/canary-by-header:`  annotation in the `canary-ingress.yaml` file.